Can’t Pay Your Business Rates? Here’s the Business Rates Legal Advice You Need

 The local council is classed as an unsecured creditor in a CVA, so a proportion of business rate debt can be written off.

-As one of the most in-demand licensed insolvency practitioners in the UK, we can provide expert advice about the different options available.
+As one of the most in-demand licensed insolvency practitioners in the UK, we can provide expert advice about the different business rates legal advice available.
 Contact our team today for friendly, professional advice.

 New call-to-action